 Bourbon has been nominated and won numerous awards for his work.
 Recently he was awarded the Otis and Velma Davis Dozier Travel Grant by the Dallas Museum of Art to conduct research in Japan, and he was named an Institute for the Advancement of Art Fellow at the University of North Texas.
 He has also been selected twice to be included in the Texas Biennial and in New American Paintings, where his work was highlighted as a Juror's Pick.
-Bourbon is currently an Associate Professor of Art at the University of North Texas' College of Visual Arts and Design.
+Bourbon is currently a Professor of Art at the University of North Texas' College of Visual Arts and Design.
 He is also an art critic and contributor to Art Forum Online, Flash Art, ArtNews, New York Arts Magazine, and Glasstire, and served for several years as the regional editor for the journal Art Lies.

 My art arises from my curiosity about the different ways one can establish the language of painting.
 I'm fascinated with how paintings are meant to "speak."
 There are various placeholders in image making: the portrayal of objects or spaces, figuration, literal words, constructing patterns and all sorts of other pictorial genres that we deem more or less "real" or "abstract."
 These placeholders are ways for us to anchor or lose ourselves to the content or subject of a painting.
 Being invested in this game of fabricating relationships, I toy with a range of pictorial grammars within my paintings as a means to ask the viewer to be active (somewhat like myself) in building a connection to the painted object.